python/cpython/Doc/using/cmdline.rst

 .. note::

-   Other implementation's command line schemes may differ.
+   Other implementations' command line schemes may differ.
 See :ref:`implementations` for further resources.